anochronos/firefighting-drone-swarm/README.md

 To run the program, open the project on IntelliJ IDEA and run `Main.java` from the `src` folder.

-To run the tests for the project, run the `FireIncidentSubsystemTest.java`.
+To run the tests for the project, ensure that JUnit 5.8.1 is installed in the dependencies and run the `FireIncidentSubsystemTest.java`.

 >Note: the program does not automatically end, to end it press the stop button or type Ctrl+F2.